JackSzwergold/Writing/memories/Hanging Out in TriBeCa in the 1970s.md

 Where my parents got job leads is debatable, but it was mostly through word of mouth, gossip as well as combing through job listings in the Jewish Press.

+But whatever, this day we were headed to Canal Street to see if my mom could score a job.

 ***